-I get quite a lot of emails from folks asking if I’ll review their games, so I thought it would be useful to include a bit of information on my review process and policy on the site.
+I get quite a lot of emails from folks asking if I’ll review their games, so I thought it would be useful to provide a bit of information on my review policy.

-I review tabletop games, and while that covers a pretty broad spectrum of stuff, it largely means board games, card games and roleplaying games.
+I review tabletop games, and while that covers a pretty broad spectrum, it largely means board games, card games and roleplaying games.
 There are a couple of things I specifically don’t cover, so please don’t get in touch regarding them:

 - Video games – anything played purely on a console, tablet, smartphone or computer.
 To be honest, I don’t even play many of these, and I’m nowhere near knowledgeable enough in this area to offer any kind of informed criticism.